Dabestbr0/DBProject1/readme.txt

 ---Contribution List---
-Lauren - Created ER Diagram, worked on queries 7, 8, and 9
+Lauren - Created ER Diagram, worked on queries 7, 8, and 9.
+Revamped Query #1.
 Harrison - Put ER Diagram into Lucidchart, made CREATE TABLES and import statements and put them into createtable.sql, worked on queries 2 and 3
 Jaime - worked on queries 4, 5, and 6